 Reflections by Jochen Werne, Chief Development & Chief Visionary Officer Prosegur Germany (published in Prosegur Express 02/2021)

 In all debates on analogue and digital means of payment, “trust” is always at the centre of the discussion: trust in the state-social order, which stands as a guarantor for stability and security of the fiat money issued.
 In this respect, some would almost like to marvel at how Bitcoin & Co. have managed to gain such trust in such a short time that a market capitalisation in the billions has been achieved.
 One of the points is certainly the technological confidence in the non-manipulability of the blockchain.
+But is the blockchain really not manipulable, or is it rather a question of time before an attack will succeed?
+And what conclusions are central banks around the world drawing from this as they look at creating central bank digital currencies?
+Currencies designed to bridge the gap between the stability of analogue central bank money and the demands of our digital age.

 Perhaps the solution for a trustworthy and generally accepted today and now lies in a hybrid model: in a cryptocurrency, in form of a stablecoin, that is 100 per cent backed by physical central bank money.
 This means that every digital token has a unique physical counterpart (euro).
 Due to the tradability of the tokens, the flexibility of book money is paired with the guarantee of physical central bank money.
 Last but not least, a regulated trustee function guarantees that the existing and securely stored central bank money is always paired with its digital twin.
 Thus. the best of both worlds is firmly united.